mothur/mothur.github.io/_wiki/edamame.md

 total of 209 OTUs observed between the 4 time points.
 Only 70 of those OTUs were shared by all four time points.
 We could look deeper at the shared file to see whether those OTUs were numerically rare or just had a low incidence.
-Next, let\'s generate a dendrogram to describe the similarity of the samples to each other.
+Next, let's generate a dendrogram to describe the similarity of the samples to each other.
 We will generate a dendrogram using the [jclass](jclass) and [thetayc](thetayc) calculators within the [tree.shared](tree.shared) command: